jpobzy/L4dAutoConfig/README.md

 | -useallavailablecores       | Forces CPU to use all the cores for gaming                   |
 | +mat_motion_blur_percent_of_screen_max 0 | Disables screen being blurred during high motion scenes |

-The following settings are optional to use as well: '-lv -noforcemaccel -noforcemspd -noforcemparms'
+The following settings are optional to use as well: `-lv -noforcemaccel -noforcemspd -noforcemparms`

 | Optional Settings           | Description                                                  |
 | --------------------------- | ------------------------------------------------------------ |